florentpoujol/php_algorithms/readme.md

 ## How to

-- Build zephir extension with:
+- Build Zephir extension with:

 ```
 ./build z
 ```

-- Build c script with:
+- Build C script with:

 ```
 .build c nameofthefile
-# The C script must be in C/ folder and the build is created in the C/builds/ folder.
+# The C script must be in `c/` folder and the build is created in the `c/builds/` folder.
 ```

 - Run C or PHP script with: